Epochalypse-Project/epochalypse-project.github.io/index.md

 - Consider submitting useful findings, testing methodology, tips and tricks, etc. with us, we are coordinating a global response to the 32-bit timestamp rollover problem.

-## Just a Normal Person Who Heard About This on a podcast/social/rss/etc.
+## Literally anyone on the internet reading this

 Even if you're just someone who heard about the 32-bit timestamp rollover problem on a podcast, you can help: